nabin47/nabin47.github.io/_posts/2025-11-10-Travelling-Salesperson-Problem.md

 ---
-layout: post
 title: "Travelling SalesPerson HackerRank Solution with Algorithm"
 date: 2025-11-10
-categories: problem-solving
+categories: [problem-solving, dynamic-programming]
-permalink: /posts/2025/11/Travelling-Salesperson-Problem/
-tags:
+tags: [algorithms, dynamic-programming, hackerrank]
-  - algorithm
-  - dynamic-programming
-  - hackerrank
+author: "Jubair Ahmed Nabin"
+excerpt: "A solution of the travelling salesperson problem"
+layout: single
+toc: true
+toc_sticky: true
 ---

 Travelling salesperson is a classic graph problem.
 Here, the cost of moving from city `i` to city `j` is given.
 The task is to find a path, starting from the city `0` encompassing all the cities at most once whose cost is the smallest.